Gorokee/humanani/README.md

 ### Step2: Input data processing

 You will convert the single view body fitting results and fashion segmentation result into the format we use.
-You will run matlab_code/convert_data.m where this requires the fashion segmentation results and single view SMPL body fitting result.
+You will run matlab_code/convert_data.m where this requires the fashion segmentation results and single view 3D body model body fitting result.
-For segmentation, we use [this](https://github.com/Engineering-Course/CIHP_PGN), and for SMPL fitting we use [this] (https://github.com/nkolot/SPIN). where we save the vertices and camera translation.
+For segmentation, we use [fashion segmentation method](https://github.com/Engineering-Course/CIHP_PGN), and for body model fitting we use [SMPL fitting method] (https://github.com/nkolot/SPIN). where we save the vertices and camera translation.
 Please refer to the same data.

 ### Step3: Complete UV map generation